 Biographers John G. Nicolay and John Hay wrote: “Admitting the general principle of international law, of the right of a belligerent to appropriate or destroy enemies’ property, and applying it to the constitutional domestic war to suppress rebellion which he was then prosecuting, there came next the question of how his military decree of enfranchisement was practically to be applied.
 This point, thought not fully discussed, is sufficiently indicated in several extracts.
 In the draft of a letter to Charles D. Robinson he wrote, August 17, 1864: ‘The way these measures were to help the cause was not to be by magic or miracles, by inducing the colored people to come bodily over from the rebel side to ours.’
 And in his letter to James C. Conkling of August 26, 1863, he says: ‘But negroes, like other people, act upon motives.
 Why should they do anything for us if we will do nothing for them?
 If they stake their lives for us, they must be prompted by the strongest motive, even the promise of freedom.
 And the promise, being made, must be kept.'”17

 Long after Mr. Lincoln first issued the Draft Emancipation Proclamation, Mr. Lincoln met with two Wisconsin politicians.
-It was August 1864.
-Former Governor Alexander W. Randall and Judge Joseph T. Mills visited with President Lincoln at the Soldiers’ Home on the outskirts of Washington.
-It was a low point in Union military fortunes and the President’s political fortunes.
+In August 1864, former Governor Alexander W. Randall and Judge Joseph T. Mills visited with President Lincoln at the Soldiers’ Home on the outskirts of Washington.
+It was a low point in Union military fortunes as well as the President’s political fortunes.
 Foes and friends alike seemed determined to deprive President Lincoln of a second term.
 So embattled did the President seem that Randall urged him to take a vacation from the conflict for two weeks.
 Mr. Lincoln said that “two or three weeks would do me good, but I cannot fly from my thoughts; my solicitude for this great country follows me where I go.”18 The President then discussed with his Wisconsin visitors both the political situation and the impact of emancipation on the conflict.
 President Lincoln make it clear that by defending the Union, black soldiers had earned their freedom:

 “We have to hold territory in inclement and sickly places; where are the Democrats to do this?
 It was a free fight, and the field was open to the War Democrats to put down this rebellion by fighting against both master and slave long before the present policy was inaugurated.